TEXOL-DOWNLOAD/213MM4-R0-example/README.md

 git clone https://github.com/TEXOL-DOWNLOAD/213MM4-R0-example.git code
 ```

 ## Usage

 ### 1.Importing the Class

 To use the `InstructionSet`, you need to create an instance of it, passing an initialized `SerialCommunication` instance to the constructor.

+If you're working on a Windows system, the serial port would likely be `COM1` (or another COM port such as `COM2`, `COM3`, etc., depending on the configuration of your system).

 ```bash
 # Create SerialCommunication instance (replace with actual parameters)